winesapOS/winesapOS/UPGRADES.md

 - 'yay' is now installed as a package instead of a locally installed binary.
 - 'snd-hda-codec-cs8409' audio driver for Macs is updated to work with Linux LTS 6.1.
 - Add the AppImagePool package manager.
+- Add support for the CIFS/SMB network file system.
+- Add support for the NFS network file system.

 ## 3.2.0 to 3.2.1